 Gambling as Void Fulfillment

 No one wants to lead a dull life.
 Dullness is boring and boredom is never fun.
 For many, addiction begins when we grow too attached to a particular source of entertainment.
 We subconsciously latch onto it to provide a daily sense of achievement.
 Gambling is a prime example of this, because the instant we win, we experience an endorphin rush.
 It isn’t hard to see why we can go overboard and develop an addiction when that rush feels so fleetingly satisfying.
+“They gamble to reach the high.
+They gamble to escape emotional pain for hours, for days, until the money runs out.
+They quickly relish the winnings, investing nearly all of it back over the next days and weeks.
+They slowly destroy their lives.
+They get caught in the cycle.”
+As explained by Damon Dye, EdD, LMHC, NCGC II, BACC.

 The thing we need to realize is that there are hundreds of more genuinely fulfilling things we can be doing.
 Taking up gardening probably won’t ever lead to finding $10,000 in our yard, but can produce fresh fruits and vegetables without the probability of us losing $10,000 to get there.
 Alternatively, you can opt for something more minute-to-minute exciting, like getting in-shape to run races and learn the martial arts.
 You can even get a local sports team up and running and train to “win big” with a last-second touchdown.